mikefarah/yq/README.md

 - Convert from yaml to json
 - Pipe data in by using '-'
 - Merge multiple yaml files where each additional file sets values for missing or null value keys.
-- Merge multiple yaml files with overwrite to support overriding previous values.
+- Merge multiple yaml files and override previous values.
+- Merge multiple yaml files and append array values.
 - Supports multiple documents in a single yaml file

 ## [Usage](http://mikefarah.github.io/yq/)